morbus/gamebook-choicemaps/README.md

 # TODO

 * DotGraph: Alphabetize tags when "Color by tag" is enabled?
-* DotGraph: Use Dotgraph's Settings passage not StorySettings.
 * README.md: Need an intro to the "Generating a choicemap" section.
 * README.md: Document the allowed values for the GBCMDetails passage.
 * README.md: Finish documenting how to generate your own choicemap.
 * README.md: Add note about wordy file naming scheme.
-* GBCMDetails: We need more details in the title or metadata.
-* GBCMDetails: "page-numbers" and "passage-numbers"?
 * Replace .gitignore with your current standard monstrosity.
 * Replace the iOS Alone Against the Flames with the Chaosium PDF version?
-* Add checkboxes to all the existing outputs, for printing/checking?